The Best Coffee Shops in Bellingham

 Camber Coffee

 Camber Coffee first began as a roasting company out of Bellingham.
 After mastering their roasting techniques, Camber made their dream a reality and opened their downtown location in August 2017.
-Camber has been recognized for their unique blends, coffee knowledge, and expertise as one of the Best Coffee Roasters in the Country by ThrillistIn 2023, they were ranked as one of the top 25 coffee shops in the country, in 2022 they were named one of the best coffee roasters in the country, and in 2018 they were named Best Coffee in Washington State by Food & Wine Magazine.
+Camber has been recognized for their unique blends, coffee knowledge, and expertise by being named one of the Best Coffee Roasters in the Country by ThrillistIn 2023, they were ranked as one of the top 25 coffee shops in the country, and in 2018 they were named Best Coffee in Washington State by Food & Wine Magazine.

 Simply put: they make some of the best coffee Bellingham has to offer.

 Their space is big, bright and open.
 They also serve wine, beer, cider, mimosas, tea, and incredible food for breakfast and lunch.
-If the weather is good, sit outside in their abundant, covered patio seating.
+If the weather is good, settle into a table on their outdoor patio.

 Cafe Blue